yalmip/yalmip.github.io/_posts/examples/2021-05-05-integratedpwa.md

 ---

-In this example, we will combine methods for expressing [if-else statements](/example/modellingif) with built-in support for [integrating polynomial functions](/command/int).
+In this example, we will combine methods for expressing [if-else statements](/example/modellingif) with built-in support for [integrating polynomial functions](/command/int) to develop models involving integrated piecewise affine functions.

 ## Optimizing integrals of piecewise affine functions